A New Winter 2021 Revised Edition

 This is the very reason why, first of all, if your convictions must be made known, the first order of business is to share, with meekness and wisdom, reasons why a demonstrable holistic view of Jesus' contemporary period and his promises have a greater immediate concern for his first century audience and why a failure to fulfill those promises hold a greater danger for the inspired nature of the Christian message in toto.

-To bring Amillennialism's deficiency front and center, it is inevitable that the contents, context and character of the Olivet Discourse must come into view.
-The chart below demonstrates how each of the three Synoptics are are a unified synphony.
-Use it to help others quickly grasp the fundamental unity, harmony and beauty of the discourse.
+To bring Amillennialism's deficiency front and center, it is inevitable that the contents, context, and character of the Olivet Discourse must come into view.
+The chart below demonstrates how each of the three Synoptics are a unified symphony.
+Use it to help others quickly grasp the fundamental unity, harmony, and beauty of the discourse.
 This is a good starting point because the Amillennial viewpoint can only lay claim to legitimacy by breaking the Olivet Discourse into disparate parts and alleging that some parts happened in A.D.70 whilst the verses that talk about the Son of man coming with great glory on the clouds of heaven "has to be in our future."

 By examining and comparing what Matthew and Mark and what Luke says, it will quickly become apparent that Jesus is definitely describing something he believes will transpire at the upcoming destruction of Second Temple Jerusalem.
 But the view that the Apostles asked Jesus "three questions" with the erroneous idea that the fall of the Temple meant the end of the world, will not stand on its own two feet.